pocomane/glua/Readme.md

 about where the script begin.
 With this method you can edit you script directly in the exectuable.

-The example application can be configured at compile time by means of the following definitions.
+The applications using `binject` can be configured at compile time by means of the following definitions.

 `BINJECT_ARRAY_SIZE` - Size of the data for the INTERNAL ARRAY mechanism.
 It should be a positive integer.
 If you put this value to 0,